 Kimberley has also worked ...

 Katherine writes for the Living section of TreeHugger.
-She blogs regularly at Feisty Red Hair and is a former contributor to TLC Parentables.
-She graduated from the University of Toronto and is now raising her family on the shores of Lake Huron.
+She blogs at Feisty Red Hair and is a former contributor to TLC Parentables.
+Her work has appeared in the Huffington Post, The Green Parent (UK), and Geez magazine.
+She graduated from the University of Toronto and now lives on the beautiful Lake Huron coast with her family.

 Derek is a digital dad with an analog streak, as comfortable with a smartphone as he is with pencil and paper.
 He's got a soft spot for babies, bicycles and bouldering, and is the Head Shoveler at his mini-farm startup in New Mexico.
 You can also find him letting it all hang out on Twitter, Facebook, and NaturalPapa.